clawpack/doc/doc/restart.rst

 This creates a file `fort.gauge` that contains the entire gauge history.

-todo: This should be simplified.
+TODO: This should be simplified.